Are You Considering Becoming an Architect?

-A lot of the people in architecture have not had it easy, and they are quick to remind you of their long hard journey.
-Many may try to dampen your dreams of being an Architect.
+A lot of the people have not had it easy, and they are quick to remind you of their long hard journey.
+They may even try to convince you NOT to become an Architect.

 It’s easy to get sucked into the narcissism, but try your best not to fall down this slippery slope.
 Adding more negativity around the subject doesn’t help anyone or anything.
 I challenge you not to focus on the negative; in fact, I challenge you to do the opposite.